anthonyjj89/cline-mcp-tools/README.md

 - Extract and analyze content from corrupted conversation files
 - Generate a summary of the conversation's main topics and context
 - Save the recovered context to a dedicated crash reports directory
-- View and manage crash reports through the Cline Ultra extension UI
+- View and manage crash reports through the Cline extension UI

 #### Using Crash Recovery:
 - From Claude Desktop: Use the "Recover Crashed Chat" option in the menu
-- From VS Code (Cline Ultra): Use the "Recover Crashed Conversation" command from the command palette
+- From VS Code (Cline): Use the "Recover Crashed Conversation" command from the command palette
 - Using the MCP Tool: Use the `recover_crashed_chat` tool programmatically

 For more details, see [Crash Recovery Documentation](docs/features/crash-recovery.md).